In:Security in Eastern Europe

 Project description

-In the context of the Russian war of aggression against Ukraine, security perceptions and discourses in Europe have changed considerably.
-In search of new strategies and answers to unprecedented challenges, classical security concepts have been overtaken by new approaches.
-These include important new questions about how to ensure access to particular resources such as food, energy, cultural capital, etc. and maintain trade and connectivity.
-At the same time, the overarching question of a sustainable peace and a new discursive, material and institutional security order in Europe strongly depends on how relations with and within Eastern Europe will evolve in the near future.
+In the context of the Russian war of aggression against Ukraine, security perceptions and discourses in (Eastern) Europe have changed considerably.
+In search of new strategies and answers to unprecedented challenges, classical security concepts are still prevailing but have been supplemented and partially questioned by new approaches.
+These include questions about how to ensure access to particular resources such as food, energy, infrastructure, etc. and maintain trade and connectivity.
+At the same time, decolonial thoughts shape the reality of today’s security thinking in Eastern Europe.
+The idea of an emancipation from Russian dominance has also brought other emancipatory framings of (in) security to the fore, concerning gender, class, ecology as well as local communities.
+Ultimately, the overarching question of a sustainable peace and a new discursive, material and institutional security order in Europe strongly depends on how relations with and within Eastern Europe will evolve in the near future.

 Project team